|

 Before photo: How to Arrange Furniture in a Long Living Room

-Over the last four years of living here, our living room has seen multiple layout options.
-All of them “worked” and are viable options for our personal space.
+Over the five years we lived there, our living room saw multiple layout options.
+All of them “worked” and were viable options for our personal space.

-But as we rearranged the living room furniture, had different seating needs, and have slowly changed my design style, new configurations have emerged.
+But as we rearranged the living room furniture, had different seating needs, and slowly changed my design style, new configurations emerged.

 Today, I’m sharing what to consider when arranging living room furniture, how to define an awkward space and how to design for functionality.